mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

    .. note::

-      As above, the second replica set uses the smaller :mongodb:setting:`oplogSize` configuration.
+      As above, the second replica set uses the smaller :setting:`oplogSize` configuration.
 Omit this setting in
       production environments.

 3. Connect to one mongodb instance with :option:`mongo` shell, using